xbmc/repo-scripts/script.globalsearch/README.txt

 -----------------------------------------------------------
 100 - Hidden list containing the selected ListItem.

-110 - The script will set this id to visible when the selected item is a movie or actor 120 - The script will set this id to visible when the selected item is a tv show 130 - The script will set this id to visible when the selected item is a season 140 - The script will set this id to visible when the selected item is a episode
+110 - The script will set this id to visible when the selected item is a movie or actor or director 120 - The script will set this id to visible when the selected item is a tv show 130 - The script will set this id to visible when the selected item is a season 140 - The script will set this id to visible when the selected item is a episode